jruels/gh-auto-infra/labs/ansible-setup/index.md

 ## Configure `sudo` Access for the ansible user

-Now, we'll configure sudo access for Ansible on `managed node1` and `managed node2` such that Ansible may use `sudo` for any command with no password prompt.
+Now, we'll configure sudo access for Ansible on all nodes `control node`, `managed node1` and `managed node2` such that Ansible may use `sudo` for any command with no password prompt.

 ```
 sudo visudo